2025–26 National First Division

-The 2025–26 National First Division (called the Motsepe Foundation Championship for sponsorship reasons) will be the season from August 2025 to May 2026 of South Africa's second tier of professional soccer, the National First Division.
+The 2025–26 National First Division (called the Motsepe Foundation Championship for sponsorship reasons) is the season from August 2025 to May 2026 of South Africa's second tier of professional soccer, the National First Division.

+It was won by Kruger United.
+Baroka and Black Leopards were relegated.

 Teams

 Team changes

 The following teams changes took place since the 2024–25 season.